timeo-schmidt/git-bigquery/QUERIES.md

 ------------

 **Get the most frequently changed files in a repository** <br>
-The results show the most frequent files which are found in all commits and shows the average number of affected lines of a file.
+The results show the most frequent files which are found in all commits and shows the average number of affected lines per commit.

     #SQL SYNTAX
     SELECT